Before you start advertising your property, you should prepare the paperwork you'll need later. The paperwork you need

-If you wanted the tenancy to be short assured rather than assured, you should have given tenants an AT5 form before any tenancy agreement was signed.
+If you wanted the tenancy to be short assured rather than assured, you must have given tenants an AT5 form before any tenancy agreement was signed.

 Tenant Information Pack

-The Tenant Information Pack gives information to tenants in privately rented housing.
+The Tenant Information Pack gave information to tenants with short assured or assured tenancies.

-It tells tenants about their home, tenancy and landlord, and tells them what their responsibilities are (as well as your responsibilities as a landlord).
+It told tenants about their home, tenancy and landlord, and told them about their responsibilities (as well as your responsibilities as a landlord).

 It was your legal duty to give your tenant a Tenant Information Pack by the time they moved into the property.

 If you were using a letting agent, they may have given one to the tenant on your behalf.

-This tells the tenant all the terms of their lease.
+This tells the tenant all the terms of their tenancy.
 It is a contract between you and your tenant.
 It covers things like safety, payment of rent and house rules.

 As a landlord, you must give your tenant all the terms of their tenancy in writing.
 If you don't you'll be breaking the law.